subramgo/subramgo.github.io/_posts/2023-09-15-self-attention.md

 - Maxpooling layers in CNN selects' the cell with maximum values and ignore the rest of cell values.

-In each of the previously mentioned instances, a feature was either retained or discarded according to its importance score.
-Nevertheless, it's worth noting that these scores have the potential to enhance the information conveyed by the feature.
+In both instances above, a feature is either retained or discarded according to its importance score.
+It's worth noting that these importance scores have the potential to enhance the information conveyed by the feature.
+The goal of attention is to enrich the information the feature carries.
+Attention mechanism digs into the context of the given feature and make them context-aware.

 #### Context awareness